 Aftershave / Perfume

-I personally am a big fan of aftershaves and perfumes but unfortunately some people have stronger sense of smells or more sensitive noses.
+I personally am a big fan of aftershaves and perfumes but unfortunately, some people have a stronger sense of smells or more sensitive noses.
 Choose wisely what you wear when going to interview.
-Careful that you have not splashed too much on or that you scent is overpowering in small confined meeting rooms.
+Careful that you have not splashed too much on or that your scent is overpowering in small confined meeting rooms.

 Know what you want to say!

-Also plan what key points you want to bring across to the interviewer (particular relevant project etc.) and what information you wish to gain from the meeting (pre-planned questions for end of interview.)
+Also, plan what key points you want to bring across to the interviewer (particular relevant project etc.) and what information you wish to gain from the meeting (pre-planned questions for the end of the interview.)

 If you use these tips, it will not alone get you the job.
 That is not the purpose of this article.
 The above tips are here to help you feel more comfortable so you can perform to your best and leave a positive impression.